 Now more than ever, there is a heightened awareness of injury within youth football.
 There is no injury more in the forefront of awareness than concussion.
 While actually preventing a concussion from happening, especially within a collision sport such as football, the Rams program and its coaches are dedicated to limiting the probability of a concussion occurring.
-In an effort to inform our players, parents and community, below are some of the steps taken to assist in the limitation and recognition of concussion and any other injury:
+In an effort to inform our players, parents and community, below are some of the steps taken to assist in the limitation and recognition of concussion and any other injury.

-- The Rams certify our helmets every year rather than the two years required NOCSEA standards.
+- The Rams certify our helmets every year rather than the two years required by NOCSEA standards.
 Any helmet that does not pass certification is not returned to the rams program and is properly disposed.

 - Clinics are held at the town and league level, conducted by High school and college coaches, and we encourage individual outside clinic training.
 Clinics cover, but are not limited to – brain injury awareness and treatment, how to tackle safely, non-contact drills, correct contact drills.